hrgdavor/jscadui/README.md

 # jscadui

-Alternative jscad UI playground.
+Alternative jscad UI playground developed here and meant to be later contributed into jscad.
+This way this is not limited by jscad release cycle.

+ - support Three.js Babylon.js regl
+ - create nodep pure js parameters
+ - allow to be easily used within React, angula, Vue,Solidj ... or whatever is popular at some point.
+ - simplify integrating worker

+Worker
+- worker that can work with folder projects
+ - worker for scripts that pull deps from unkpg by simply using import or require
+ - worker that also works with es6 modules

-The goal is to make UI for jscad development that should be able to visualize the changes in realtime.
+As proof of concet, the goal is to make UI for jscad development that should be able to visualize the changes in realtime.

 - to feel responsive on script save, refresh of the preview under 50ms is desirable, but can be few times higher